mjamilasfihani/conquer-container/README.md

 }
 ```

-If your `ExampleLibrary.php` need another class too in the constructor, feel free to
+If you have `AnotherExampleLibrary.php` and it need `ExampleLibrary` class the constructor,

-add it.
+feel free to add it.
 Because it has been supported in since v2.0.0

 Here is what I mean :